namoray/vision/proposal.md

 - Synthetic and Organic validators all can agree on what a miner is capable of
 - Tasks are truly optional for a miner, as their score is a linear combination of all of their scores for different tasks.
 - Miners can optimize their setups for predictable traffic
-- Miners can directly allocate bandwidth according to the game theory optimum demonstrated in [DSIS](link)
+- Miners can directly allocate bandwidth according to the game theory optimum demonstrated in [DSIS](https://corcel.io/whitepapers/decentralised-subnet-inference-at-scale)
 - Organic queries can directly reduce the amount of synthetics needed
 - We can check the full capacity a smaller % of the time synthetically, allowing higher bandwidth for the validators that have higher demand
--

 Cons:
 - Validators have fixed bandwidth for each task, that they cannot organically exceed
 - Volumes can in theory go unlimited, but in practice, validator hardware might limit this

-### Approach 2 - ‘availabilities’
+### Approach 2 - ‘Availabilities’

 We keep the same concept of task weightings, but instead of communicating capacities, we allow miners to communicate when they are ‘available’ to accept another request, for a specific task.